 B2B leaders across all industries must focus on integrating their foundational supply chain capabilities with trending digital strategies.
 In this way, they can defend against global supply chain abnormalities and remain competitive.
-In our experience, affected B2B eCommerce companies should consider building a robust digital supply chain framework capable of navigating challenges like inventory management and delivering a personalized customer experience.
+In our experience, affected B2B eCommerce companies should consider building a robust digital supply chain framework.
+It would ensure they can successfully navigate challenges like inventory management and delivering a personalized customer experience.

 4. Personalized Customer Experience